gravitational/gravity/docs/5.x/pack.md

     Support for Helm charts is available starting from version `5.0.0-alpha.10`.

-It is possible to use [Helm](https://docs.helm.sh/) charts as a way to package and install applications as every Telekube cluster comes with a preconfigured Tiller server and its client, Helm.
+It is possible to use [Helm](https://docs.helm.sh/) charts as a way to package and install applications as every Gravity cluster comes with a preconfigured Tiller server and its client, Helm.

 Suppose you have the application resources directory with the following layout:

 ```
 example/
-   ├── app.yaml     # Telekube application manifest
+   ├── app.yaml     # Gravity application manifest
    └── charts/      # Directory with all Helm charts
        └── example/ # An application chart
            ├── Chart.yaml